aimee0317/google-looker-studio/README.md

 # E-commerce Website Analytics Dashboard with Google Looker Studio and Google Analytics 4
+- Author: Amelia Tang

 ## Project Overview
-The dashboard below is designed using canva.com and implemented in Google Looker Studio (previously called "Google Data Studio") using data from Google Analytics 4.
+The website analytics dashboard below is for a used computer & electronic business that mainly operates locally in Vancouver but would like to grow its e-commerce presence.It's designed using canva.com and implemented in Google Looker Studio (previously called "Google Data Studio") using data from Google Analytics 4.
+As a certified Google Analytics professional, I would like to answer their business questions and help grow their online business.

 ## Data Source
 The e-commerce website is for a used computer and electronic store local to Vancouver.
-It has been a successful business but would like some online exposure.
+It has been a successful business for decades but would like some online exposure.
 The data used in this data visualization project is from Google Analytics 4.
 I tagged the e-commerce website using Google Tag Manager and tracked website data for 2 months.

-## Proposal
-While Google Analytics 4 offers dashboard customization features, I chose to import the Google Analytics 4 data into Google Looker Studio to build the dashboard for the following reasons:
-- Google Looker Studio allows for more extensive customization options, enabling the creation of more complex and visually appealing dashboards.
-- Google Looker Studio offers advanced analytics features, including modeling, calculations, and data exploration, providing deeper insights into the data.
-However, an advantage of using the Google Analytics 4 dashboard is that it provides real-time data, whereas Looker Studio processes data in batches.
-It's important to note that real-time data might be beneficial for websites with highly frequent and time-sensitive activities.
-However, since the website's activities don't occur very frequently and the focus is on long-term business strategies, real-time data doesn't seem to be extremely necessary for this specific scenario.
-### Proposed metrics and graphs
-#### Dashboard 1:
-##### Business questions:
+## Business questions
 1. What is the volume of traffic on the website?
 2. Do users find the content of the website engaging?
 Is it easy to engage with the website?
 3. How the sales are performing?